corduroynyc5/FS/README.md

     ..crop planting seasons (seeding is disabled for crops depending on the month)

-Note: For more realism, extend the growth times of your crops in your map.i3d file.
+Notes: For more realism, extend the growth times of crops in your map.i3d file.
        This is a functioning mod but still in progress so there are a lot of print statements that will show up in your log..sorry!

 - TODOs: